-The Little Cassian Way is an ancient Roman road that extends the route of the better-known Cassian Way through the country between Modena and Bologna.
+The Piccola Cassia Way is an ancient Roman road that extends the route of the better-known Cassia Way through the country between Modena and Bologna.
 It has been extensively used, from when the Apennine valleys were first settled through to the Middle Ages and today, too.

-To understand the history and role of the Little Cassian Way, we need to go back to when the Romans founded the Regio VII Aemilia region.
+To understand the history and role of the Piccola Cassia Way, we need to go back to when the Romans founded the Regio VII Aemilia region.
 From the 3rd century bc, the Romans began to expand into what was called Cisalpine Gaul (corresponding roughly to Emilia-Romagna now), founding new colonies and revamping the new region’s road system.

 Ariminum, Forum Livii, Bononia, Mutina and Regium Lepidi were just a few of the towns that they built at regular intervals along the new Via Aemilia, which runs through them east-west.
 Meanwhile, the cities of ancient Emilia-Romagna were connected with the countryside and the hills along a north-south axis, and some of those routes offered a quick and convenient trans-Apennine link.

-Originally, then, the Little Cassian Way, which was actively used until the late imperial era, was mainly a link between Modena and Tuscany through three valleys, the Panaro, Samoggia and Reno.
+Originally, then, the Piccola Cassian Way, which was actively used until the late imperial era, was mainly a link between Modena and Tuscany through three valleys, the Panaro, Samoggia and Reno.

-It was Cicero who mentioned the Little Cassian Way between Modena and Pistoia as a northern extension of the more famous Cassian Way (which was generally considered to end in Lucca).
+It was Cicero who mentioned the Piccola Cassia Way between Modena and Pistoia as a northern extension of the more famous Cassia Way (which was generally considered to end in Lucca).
 This has been confirmed by contemporary scholars and is reflected in several local place names, from Cassiola and Cassola to Casola and Casolano.

-Whether it was part of the Cassian Way or not, the route was abandoned in the 4th century ad, as the Roman empire battened down the hatches against the barbarian raids.
-It regained its strategic importance in the Lombard period, when the conflicts with the Byzantines in and around Bologna made the Little Cassian Way one of the few safe routes between Modena and Rome.
+Whether it was part of the Cassia Way or not, the route was abandoned in the 4th-century and, as the Roman empire battened down the hatches against the barbarian raids.
+It regained its strategic importance in the Lombard period when the conflicts with the Byzantines in and around Bologna made the Piccola Cassian Way one of the few safe routes between Modena and Rome.

-The Little Cassian is an excellent hiking and mountain-biking route with an array of accommodation facilities to meet all needs.
+The Piccola Cassian is an excellent hiking and mountain-biking route with an array of accommodation facilities to meet all needs.

 The Little Cassian Way’s official website offers information about the various stages and details on other places to explore while you’re here.